connellsharp/Firestorm/docs/endpoints/querying.md

 # Basic Requests

-All examples we will describe the default parameter names and delimiters.
+All query examples will use the default parameter names and delimiters.
 These can be configured in the `EndpointConfiguration.QueryStringConfiguration` property.

-# Collections
+## Collections

 List items in a collection simply by requesting the collection resource.